15 Hidden Gems Of London

 But if you read this article thoroughly, you might not miss them next time you pass by these places.

-Hampton Court, likewise called Hampton Court Palace, Tudor castle in the Greater London precinct of Richmond upon River Thames.
+Hampton Court, likewise called Hampton Court Palace, is a Tudor castle in the Greater London precinct of Richmond upon River Thames.
 During the 1520s, the castle was given by Thomas Cardinal Wolsey to Henry VIII (ruled 1509-47), who augmented it as his cherished home.

-Trees and bushes are planted all through its roomy grounds, and different structures and wellsprings additionally were added.
+Trees and bushes are planted all through its roomy grounds, and different structures and wellsprings were additionally added.
 The nurseries were updated in Dutch style for William III (1689-1702); Christopher Wren’s planner added a wing for William and his significant other, Queen Mary II.

 The castle became known for the extravagant events and dinners held for Elizabeth I and the resulting rulers.
-George II (controlled 1727-60) was the last supreme ruler to possess Hampton Court, and in 1851 Queen Victoria gave the castle to the British government.
+George II (controlled 1727-60) was the last supreme ruler to possess Hampton Court, and in 1851, Queen Victoria gave the castle to the British government.

 The staterooms are available to the general population, and the royal residence and its nurseries, with Bushy Park bordering, are one of London’s hidden gems.

-2 .
-Hidden Gems of London – St Dunstan in the East London
+1.2.
+St Dunstan in the East London

 St Dunstan was built in the 12th century and has been rebuilt several times.
 It is one of the best-hidden gems in London as it is a magnificent church.
 Sir Christopher Wren designed St Dunstan in the east.

-This church was partly destroyed during world war 2 during the great fire, and the Anglican church did not rebuild it.
+This church, St Dunstan-in-the-East, was partly destroyed during the Blitz in World War II, and the Anglican Church did not rebuild it.
 A garden beautifully decorates the walls of the church.
-It is located in a quiet and peaceful place, so visit this hidden gem of London.

 This church is situated between Tower Bridge and London Bridge.
 It is hardly a 10-minute walk from Tower Bridge if you want to take a self-guided walking tour.
 Although it is near the famous London landmarks, St Dunstan In The East is exceptionally peaceful and an escape from the chock-a-block city life.

-Kyoto Garden is a beautiful secret garden located in Holland Park.
+Kyoto Garden is a beautiful garden located in Holland Park.
 Kyoto Garden has been delightfully finished and intended to reflect how Japanese nurseries look.

-Kyoto Garden can be visited in any season.
+The garden can be visited in any season.
 In summer, you will see the brilliant shades of blossoms and trees.
 In spring, you will track down a significant assortment of sublime blossoms in full sprout; it’s additionally the season for the famous Japanese cherry bloom.

-This park near St Paul’s Cathedral resembles some other green space from an external perspective.
+Postman’s Park near St Paul’s Cathedral resembles some other green space from an external perspective.
 This park is located near King Edward Street.

-5 .
-Hidden Gems of London – Sir John Soane’s Museum
+1.5.
+Sir John Soane’s Museum

 From the second you go into the place of Sir John Soane, you’ll be astonished by this insane maze of narrow halls and rooms.
-Maybe every square inch is being used somehow, and, surprisingly, the roofs are covered with figures, artworks, and other beautiful items.
+Maybe every square inch is being used somehow, and surprisingly, the roofs are covered with figures, artworks, and other beautiful items.

 The spaces are limited to the point that you’re not permitted to carry any enormous articles.
 They will be approached to place your handbag or a little knapsack in a plastic pack to abstain from unintentionally harming something.